 Overnight in Siem Reap

-In the morning, you will picked up early from your hotel to visit the Angkor National Park, and view the sunrise over Srah Srang a manmade lake once used as the royal bath.
+In the morning, you will be picked up early from your hotel to visit the Angkor National Park and view the sunrise over Srah Srang a manmade lake once used as the royal bath.
 While waiting for the sunrise, you can enjoy hot tea or coffee and biscuits.

 You will then continue on to visit the picturesque Ta Prohm temple.
 Unlike most Angkorian temples, Ta Prohm has been left in much the same condition in which it was found: the photogenic and atmospheric combination of trees growing out of the ruins and the jungle surroundings have made it one of Angkor’s most popular temples with visitors.
 UNESCO added Ta Prohm to the World Heritage List in 1992.